-The material in this document is supplementary material to the book Computer Systems, A Programmer's Perspective, Second Edition, by Randal E. Bryant and David R. O'Hallaron, published by Prentice-Hall and copyrighted 2011.
-In this document, all references beginning with "CS:APP2e" are to this book.
+The material in this document is supplementary material to the book Computer Systems, A Programmer's Perspective, Third Edition, by Randal E. Bryant and David R. O'Hallaron, published by Prentice-Hall and copyrighted 2016.
+In this document, all references beginning with "CS:APP3e" are to this book.
 More information about the book is available at csapp.cs.cmu.edu.

 This document is being made available to the public, subject to copyright provisions.
-You are free to copy and distribute it, but you should not use any of this material without attribution.
+You are free to copy and distribute it, but you must give attribution for any use of this material.